knot126/KnShim/Documentation.md

 ### `knMakeDir(dirName)`

 Creates the directory at `dirName` using `mkdir(dirName, 0777)`.
 Returns `true` on success, `false` on failure.
 Note that if the directory already exists, this will return `false`.

+## Files

+The shim provides a few extra functions to make working with files easier.

+### `knWriteFile(path, content)`

+Write a file with the given contents, which may contain embedded zeros.
+Returns true on success, or false on failure.

+### `knReadFile(path)`

+Read the contents of the given file.
+Returns a string with the contents on success, even if the file is empty, or nil on failure.